 QAGOMA Research Library

-The QAGOMA Research Library is located on Level 3 of GOMA.
-Open to the public Tuesday to Friday, 10.00am to 5.00pm, visit us in person or explore the online catalogue.
-Access to special collections is available by appointment.
-To contact the Library, call (07) 3842 9557.
+The QAGOMA Research Library is located on level 3 of the Gallery of Modern Art (GOMA).
+Open to the public from Tuesday to Friday, 10.00am to 5.00pm, visit us in person, explore the Scott Reford gift through the online catalogue or contact us.